X

 However, very soon we'll see what they've been cooking at the minor league level as two of their top pitching prospects are now on the doorstep of the majors.

-Nolan McLean could be next man up for the Mets as he's been excellent so far this season between Double-A and Triple-A. He has a 2.17 ERA and 1.17 WHIP across 87.0 innings.
+Nolan McLean could be the next man up for the Mets as he's been excellent so far this season between Double-A and Triple-A. He has a 2.17 ERA and 1.17 WHIP across 87.0 innings.
 He also has a 26.6 percent K-rate and 10.6 percent BB-rate.

 While we might need to wait a little longer to see Tong in the majors, he has some of the highest upside of any pitcher in the minors.
-Tong has struck out over 30 percent of batters he's faced at every stop on his minor league career and he's striking out 40.8 percent of batters so far this season in Double-A.
+Tong has struck out over 30 percent of batters he's faced at every stop on his minor league career, and he's striking out 40.8 percent of batters so far this season in Double-A.

 He also has an excellent 1.83 ERA and .93 WHIP.
-His BB-rate is a tad high at 11.4 percent but that's palatable given his amazing strikeout ability.
-Tong has a bit of a funky over the top delivery, emulating his favorite player Tim Lincecum.
+His BB-rate is a tad high at 11.4 percent, but that's palatable given his amazing strikeout ability.
+Tong has a bit of a funky over-the-top delivery, emulating his favorite player, Tim Lincecum.
 If he can get even close to his idol, we'll be looking at a fantasy ace.

 No. 50: Edward Florentino, 1B/OF, Pittsburgh Pirates

 I will admit that Edward Florentino is a prospect I was not too familiar with coming into this season.
-He was starting to heat up around the time of my last update and I put him on my spreadsheet as a prospect to watch but I could not have anticipated he would be the rocket ship he's been over the last few weeks.
+He was starting to heat up around the time of my last update, and I put him on my spreadsheet as a prospect to watch, but I could not have anticipated he would be the rocket ship he's been over the last few weeks.

-Florentino had a very strong season in 2024 as a 17 year old in the DSL but he didn't get the hype that the likes of Jesus Made or Luis Peña received.
+Florentino had a very strong season in 2024 as a 17-year-old in the DSL, but he didn't get the hype that the likes of Jesus Made or Luis Peña received.
 He had a 149 WRC+ with five HRs and eight SBs while walking (20.0 percent) more than he struck out (18.9 percent).

 This season, he's done nothing but rake, both in the Complex and now in Low-A. In 113 PAs in the Complex, he had a 191 WRC+ with six HRs and six SBs while walking 14.2 percent of the time and only striking out 19.5 percent of the time.

-It's not normal for an 18 year old to be displaying this level of power and hit tool in full season ball.
-I know the prospect community has called Josue De Paula and Lazaro Montes "Baby Yordan" but could Florentino be the next in line to get that aggressive comp?
+It's not normal for an 18-year-old to be displaying this level of power and hit tool in full-season ball.
+I know the prospect community has called Josue De Paula and Lazaro Montes "Baby Yordan," but could Florentino be the next in line to get that aggressive comp?

 No. 52: Owen Caissie, OF, Chicago Cubs/No. 57 Spencer Jones, OF, New York Yankees